secorolab/FloorPlan-DSL/docs/Tutorial.md

 ### Using another wall

 You can use two wall frames to define locations.
-When you model a location using two wall frames, the default behaviour is to do an extra 180 degree rotation of the space you are locating so that the two spaces are not overlapping, as illustrated in the two next examples (Figures [@fig:walls_with_frames] and [@fig:walls_with_frames_two]):
+When you model a location using two wall frames, the default behaviour is to do an extra 180 degree rotation of the space you are locating so that the two spaces are not overlapping, as illustrated in the two next examples ([@fig:walls_with_frames;@fig:walls_with_frames_two]):

 ```
 location: